Table Of Contents

 Cloudflare R2 is an object storage service that also comes with zero egress fees.

 R2 integrates with other Cloudflare services, like Cloudflare CDN, to ensure quick data delivery worldwide.
-Along with Cloudflare Workers, users can deploy edge functions, manage authentication, and route requests across Cloudflare’s extensive network of over 330 data centers.
+Along with Cloudflare Workers, users can deploy edge functions, manage authentication, and route requests across Cloudflare’s extensive global network of data centers spanning 300+ cities.
 This integration supports flexible, multi-cloud architectures, helping businesses avoid vendor lock-in.

 Its compatibility with S3 APIs ensures hassle-free migration from other providers.